-Literature In the current edition: • Klaus Gersten: Einführung in die Strömungsmechanik.
+Literature In the current edition: Klaus Gersten: Einführung in die Strömungsmechanik.
 Vieweg-Verlag, Braunschweig, Wiesbaden Bruno Eck: Technische Strömungslehre.
 Band 1: Grundlagen, Springer- Verlag Berlin Heidelberg New York London Paris Tokyo Bruno Eck: Technische Strömungslehre.
-Band 2: Anwendungen, Springer- Verlag Berlin Heidelberg New York London Paris Tokyo I. E. Idel'chik: Handbook of Hydraulic Resistance.
+Band 2: Anwendungen, Springer- Verlag Berlin Heidelberg New York London Paris Tokyo • I. E. Idel'chik: Handbook of Hydraulic Resistance.
 Springer-Verlag

-Course of study/facus of atuals Course of study/ focus of study B.Sc.
-Mechanical Engineering b.Sc.
-Mechanical Engineening Module name / title German Language Integrationsfach Module number IF-ALG-E Module coordinator/ person Herr Prof. Dr. Enno Stöver responsible Duration of the module/ 1 Semester/ 4th semester/ Annually (German language programme usually semester/ frequency every semester) Credits (CP)/ semester hours 4 LP/ 4.00 SWS per week (SHW) Type of module , Mandatory module of the core curriculum Applicability of the module Workload Contact hours: 68 h and Self-study: 52 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites All levels accepted - different courses available Requirements for participation/ · previous knowledge Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
+D.OC.
+Mechanical Engineering German Language (german) Integrationsfach Module number IF-ALG-E Module coordinator/ person responsible Herr Prof. Dr. Enno Stöver Duration of the module/ 1 Semester/ 4th semester/ Annually (German language programme usually semester/ frequency Credits (CP)/ semester hours every semester) 4 LP/ 4.00 SWS per week (SHW) 4 LF/ 4.00 3W3 Type of module , Mandatory module of the core curriculum Applicability of the module Workload Contact hours: 68 h and Self-study: 52 h WORKIDad (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites All levels accepted - different courses available Requirements for participation/ · · · previous knowledge Teaching language Teaching language: English Alternate teaching language: German leaching language If there is more than one teaching language, the used teaching language will be announced by the lecturer.
 Competencies gained/ The students Learning Outcome have improved the ability to communicate in German to assist in their daily interaction with their surroundings, but also to express themselves efficiently and competently in their course studies, are better prepared to participate in technical discussions for the purpose of an internship or a career in a German company, have used authentic teaching material which improved their speaking, writing, reading and understanding abilities, have acquired grammatical proficiency and broadened their understanding of the German culture, have trained their optimization of presentations.
-Content of the module German language classes are offered on different levels, for example elementary (A1), pre-intermediate (A2-B1), intermediate (B2), or upper intermediate (C1-C2) according to CEFR (Common European Framework of Reference for Languages) Grammar, syntax, vocabulary and practical speech training for daily professional and technical situations Analysis, presentation and documentation (description) of technical and daily situations in German an excursion to one of the Hamburg companies, which is a linguistic as well as technical challenge, upon which we will later reflect and comment on Declaration of a satisfact of the satisf Requirements for the award of Regular form of examination for the module examination: Portfolio exmination credit points (SL).
+Content of the module German language classes are offered on different levels, for example elementary (A1), pre-intermediate (A2-B1), intermediate (B2), or upper intermediate (C1-C2) according to CEFR (Common European Framework of Reference for Languages) Grammar, syntax, vocabulary and practical speech training for daily professional and technical situations Analysis, presentation and documentation (description) of technical and daily situations in German • an excursion to one of the Hamburg companies, which is a linguistic as well as technical challenge, upon which we will later reflect and comment on Requirements for the award of Regular form of examination for the module examination: Portfolio exmination credit points (SL).
 Other possible forms of examination: Presentation, Written Exam, Oral (Study and exam Exam, Written Presentation, Project. requirements) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course.
-Learning and toaching types!
-Seminar-style teaching (4 SH\M\) Learning and teaching types/ methods/ media types Seminar-style teaching (4 SHW) Successful paper presentation on the basis of written preparation (Pres) (SL) memous/ media types Ouccessiul paper presentation on the basis of written preparation (Ples) (SL)
+Learning and teaching types/ Seminar-style teaching (4 SHW) methods/ media types Successful paper presentation on the basis of written preparation (Pres) (SL)